 Directions:

-- In a blow put the yeast, sugar and water and mix to dissolve the yeast.
+- In a bowl put the yeast, sugar and water and mix to dissolve the yeast.
 Add the flour and mix to make a batter.
 Cover with cling film and set aside until it doubles in volume.

 - In the mixer bowl attach the hook.
 Add the remaining flour, salt, olive oil and yeast.
 Mix to combine and then add all the orange juice.
 Gradually add the water until the dough is ready and does not stick to the bowl.
 If it is sticky, add some more flour.